National Register of Historic Places: Nomination process

 Any individual can prepare a National Register nomination, although historians and historic preservation consultants often are employed for this work.
 The nomination consists of a standard registration form (NPS 10-900) and contains basic information about a property's physical appearance and the type of significance embodied in the building, structure, object, site, or district.

 The State Historic Preservation Office (SHPO) receives National Register nominations and provides feedback to the nominating individual or group.
 After preliminary review, the SHPO sends each nomination to the state's historic review commission, which then recommends whether the State Historic Preservation Officer should send the nomination to the Keeper of the National Register.
 For any non-Federally owned property, only the State Historic Preservation Officer may officially nominate a property for inclusion in the National Register.
 After the nomination is recommended for listing in the National Register by the SHPO, the nomination is sent to the National Park Service, which approves or denies the nomination.

 If approved, the property is entered officially by the Keeper of the National Register into the National Register of Historic Places.
-Property owners are notified of the nomination during the review by the SHPO and state's historic review commission.
+Property owners are notified of the nomination during the review by the SHPO and the state's historic review commission.
 If an owner objects to a nomination of private property, or in the case of a historic district, a majority of owners, then the property cannot be listed in the National Register of Historic Places.